-I am the Albert Bradley 1915 Third Century Professor and Chair of Computer Science at Dartmouth.
+I am a Professor at the University of California, Berkeley with a joint appointment in Electrical Engineering & Computer Science and the School of Information.
 My research focuses on digital forensics, image analysis, and human perception.
 I received my undergraduate degree in Computer Science and Applied Mathematics from the University of Rochester in 1989, my M.S. in Computer Science from SUNY Albany, and my Ph.D. in Computer Science from the University of Pennsylvania in 1997.
-Following a two-year post-doctoral fellowship in Brain and Cognitive Sciences at MIT, I joined the faculty at Dartmouth in 1999.
-I am the recipient of an Alfred P. Sloan Fellowship, a John Simon Guggenheim Fellowship, and I am a Fellow of the IEEE and National Academy of Inventors.
-I am also the Chief Technology Officer and co-founder of Fourandsix Technologies and a Senior Adviser to the Counter Extremism Project.
+Following a two-year post-doctoral fellowship in Brain and Cognitive Sciences at MIT, I joined the faculty at Dartmouth College in 1999 where I remained until 2019.
+I am the recipient of an Alfred P. Sloan Fellowship, a John Simon Guggenheim Fellowship, and am a Fellow of the National Academy of Inventors.

 Alfred P. Sloan Fellowship, John Simon Guggenheim Fellowship, Member of the National Academy of Inventors